Decoding the Web of Belief

 3. r/conspiracy_commons

-4. r/conspiracyII.
+4. r/conspiracyII

 Together, these communities offer sustained, focused discussion spanning more than a decade.

-Harvesting The Data
+Harvesting the Data

-With our ideal conspiracy theory map and data source defined, the next step is to actually acquire the data and prepare it for analysis.
+With our ideal conspiracy theory map and data source defined, the next step is to acquire the data and prepare it for analysis.
 To do this, we navigate to the Reddit archive and manually download eight files: one file containing posts and another containing comments, for each of the four subreddits.

 A screenshot from the archive.

 These files are compressed, meaning their data structure has been altered to reduce file size.
-I wrote custom code (modified from the zreader utility, provided by the creators of the Reddit archive) to uncompress the files and extract only the data we care about.
+I wrote custom code (modified from the zreader utility, provided by the creators of the Reddit archive) to decompress the files and extract only the data we care about.

 For each post, the following values were extracted: